Brendan Donovan Player Props: Cardinals vs. Reds

-On Tuesday, Brendan Donovan (batting .133 in his past 10 games) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+On Wednesday, Brendan Donovan (.212 slugging percentage in past 10 games, with no home runs) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
 First pitch is at 6:40 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Reds.
+He racked up two hits (going 2-for-3 with a double) in his last game against the Reds.

 Brendan Donovan Game Info & Props vs. the Reds